World Class Specialty Eye Care

 - Diet.
 Diets high in saturated fats (ie meat, butter, cheese) and low in Vitamin C, E and lutein increase one’s risk factor for AMD

 Routine and yearly dilated ocular examination is important for early management.
-During your examination imaging scans of the retina, called Optical coherence tomography (or OCT for short) are performed.
-Providing detailed imaging of the retina and macula.
+During your examination, which is done by the best macular degeneration doctors, imaging scans of the retina, called Optical coherence tomography (or OCT for short) is performed, providing detailed imaging of the retina and macula.

 In addition, a dye test, called a Fluorescein Angiography maybe performed.
 A yellow dye (called Fluorescein) is injected into your vein.
 Travelling through the body and into the eyes where using a special camera, highlights abnormal new vascular growth or leakage helping identify Wet AMD.

 In addition to routine testing, it is important for patients check their eyesight daily through a test called an Amsler grid.
 This grid is essential to finding any visual changes that may not be obvious otherwise.
 To start:

 - Hold the grid 12 to 15 inches away from your face with your reading glasses on.